AiorosxZ/seasonwars-decision-widget-example/README.md

 ---

-## ⚡ What this widget does
+## ⚡ What this actually does

 Calls `quoteBurn()` for all 12 signs, returns the best one.
 Displays HOT / COLD / OPPOSITE in real-time.
 Updates instantly when amount changes.

 That's it.
 One decision.
 Clearly displayed.
+Not more data — better decisions.

 ---